 For a theatre, for example, the measure of a production’s success might include the bar and ice cream sales of a catering subsidiary as well as the box office revenue collected by a charitable trust.
 In situations like this, iplicit allows costs and revenues from multiple connected entities to be tracked against the same project.

-iplicit is hosting a webinar to show how cloud software can cut out countless hours of tedious manual work and put you in proper control of your organisation’s projects.
+Watch our webinar showing how cloud software can cut out countless hours of tedious manual work and put you in proper control of your organisation’s projects.

 The webinar will show how true-cloud technology can handle processes that previously required laborious keying-in of data and creating spreadsheets.